-- 1. Article Monthly or quarterly newsletter of resources and event schedules (enter as aggregate counts in A&D). - 2.
-Social media (enter as aggregate counts in A&D) face-book, twitters, etc.... i.e. One unit per posting, the number of consumers/viewers) (aggregate count).
+Article (1 Unit, Number of Consumers/Viewers) - Monthly or quarterly newsletter of resources and event schedules (enter as aggregate counts in CLS preferred Data Entry Program).

+Social media (1 Unit, Number of Consumers/Viewers) (enter as aggregate counts in CLS preferred Data Entry Program) - face-book, twitters, etc.... i.e. One unit per posting, the number of consumers/viewers) (aggregate count).
 The number of people reached.
-Any follow-up questions for services will probably be a one-on-one contact services.
+Any follow-up questions for services will probably be a one-on-one contact service.